mehrain/mehrain.github.io/_posts/2024-03-11-first-post.md

 2. **Online Courses**: I am also taking advantage of online courses and tutorials to deepen my understanding of programming.
 Platforms like [insert platform names] have been invaluable resources in my learning journey.

     - **Bootcamp**: I am currently enrolled at Boot.dev Academy, where I am progressing through an intensive coding bootcamp.
 This program provides me with structured learning, mentorship, and hands-on projects to further enhance my programming skills.
+Check out my profile https://www.boot.dev/u/mehrain !

 3. **Projects**: I am working on personal projects to apply my knowledge and gain practical experience.
 By building real-world applications, I am able to enhance my problem-solving skills and learn from hands-on experience.